 Kidd Rapinet do not recruit trainee solicitors directly but do offer training contracts to suitable paralegals whom we employ.
 There is no guarantee that a paralegal will be offered a training contract.

 Vacancies for paralegals at Kidd Rapinet arise from time to time in particular offices.
-We currently employ 2 paralegals and/or trainee solicitors in our London office, where our next vacancy is expected to be in March 2021.
-Applicants for paralegal positions at London office should apply via email to Philip Wild with their CV and a covering letter stating the commencement date for which they wish to be considered.
+Applicants for paralegal positions at London office should apply via email to Philip Wild with their CV and a covering letter.
+Applicants to other offices should be to the Managing Partner of that office.

 Paralegals are supervised and appraised in the same way as trainees so that up to 6 months of time spent as a paralegal can be treated as “time to count” towards a training contract.
 We would normally expect a candidate for a training contract to have successfully completed the Legal Practice Course before they start with us as a paralegal.
 However, a training contract will only be offered at our discretion if we are satisfied with a paralegal’s performance.